tjluoma/office2011/README.md

 office2011
 ==========

-A shel script to (download, if necessary) and install Office:Mac 2011 and any known updates without any user intervention.
+A shell script to (download, if necessary) and install Office:Mac 2011 and any known updates without any user intervention.

 ## Before we begin… ##